kabarchonok/postcss-figma-blur-fix/README.md

 ## Why do you need it?

 Figma and browsers use different algorithms to render blur effects, often resulting in inconsistent visuals.
-A blur value from Figma may appear significantly stronger or weaker when implemented in CSS.
+A blur value from Figma may appear significantly stronger when implemented in CSS.

-The plugin solves this by simply multiplying the blur() value by 0.45, so that the browser output closely resembles the original design.
+The plugin solves this by simply multiplying the blur() value by 0.45, so that the browser output _closely_ resembles the original design.

 > [!NOTE]
 > This plugin only works with absolute `px` values.